shgonzals/ACNH-Wiki/README.md

 * [Versions](#versions)

 ## General info
-This project is a simple Animal Crossing Wiki.
+This project is a simple Animal Crossing Wiki for practice with Angular.
+Using data from [ACNH API](https://github.com/alexislours/ACNHAPI).

 ## Technologies
 Project is created with: